Tandemz/tandemz.io/src/pages/en/FAQ.md

       us know your needs.
   - question: How do I get started?
     answer: You are ready to recruit your first participants?
 [Click here](https://app.staging.tandemz.io/recruit-participants
-      "Pricing page") and start describing your target audience.
+      "Pricing page") and start describing your study.
 Your first participants are just a few clicks away!
   title_level_one: true
 menus:
   main: